Skip Navigation

 If you can teach them to clean their rooms so they learn discipline and what it means to follow the Lord.
 If God calls you to be that in the home, then don’t stoop to be President of the United States.
 Don’t lower yourself.
 What’s more important?
 Organizing papers, serving meals, making decisions for a company, or shepherding an eternal soul?
 Man, that’s huge.
 The response… Don’t let the world define these roles for us, man.
 What a mother and what a wife is called to do is high and glorious, and it’s eternal in this world that’s fading away, can’t touch it.
 And so husbands, like man, we need to… What our job then is, is to encourage that.
 Speak truth to our wives and to come home and say, “Thank you for working your tail off.”

-Snowbird marriage conference logo
+Snowbird Marriage Conference logo

 2025 Marriage Conference